CodeYourFuture/syllabus-archive/js-core-1/week-3/lesson.md

 This function does not need to be modified.
 Can you pass in a _callback function_ which will mutate `abracaArray` such that it:

 - Upper cases all letters in the array

+### Exercise - extra credit

+Modify your callback function from the previous exercise so that it also:

 - Sorts `abracaArray` in alphabetical order

 ### Exercise (10 minutes)